 Short to tall plant with an erect stem, leaves opposite, oval, pointed.
 Flowerheads small, rayed, white with a yellow disk, 3 to 5 mm, borne in branched clusters.
 Rays usually 3 toothed.
 Stem white hairy below the upper stem with long spreading hairs.
 Pappus scales awned.

-Gallant Soldier is very similar and whilst generally less hairy it cannot be separated for certain without close examination of the scales on the seed receptacle.
-These are three-lobed in Gallant Solder and unlobed but with two small side teeth in Shaggy Soldier.
+Gallant Soldier (Galinsoga parviflora) is very similar and whilst generally less hairy it cannot be separated for certain without close examination of the scales on the seed receptacle.
+These are three-lobed in Gallant Solder and unlobed but with two small side teeth in Shaggy Soldier (Galinsoga quadriradiata).

 Gardens, disturbed and cultivated land, arable fields, urban areas.

 May to October.